mluzolo/Problem-54-Project-Euler/README.md

-# Problem 54 Project Euler Solution with python
+# Problem 54 Project Euler Solution with PHP
 # Poker hands
 In the card game poker, a hand consists of five cards and are ranked, from lowest to highest, in the following way:
 * High Card: Highest value card.